Benjamin A. Kudo

 Mr. Kudo has received numerous professional honors and recognitions including recognition as one of the “Best Lawyers in Hawaii” by Honolulu Magazine in the areas of Land Use and Zoning Law, Litigation-Land Use & Zoning, and Real Estate Law.
 He has also been listed in Hawaii Super Lawyers and as one of the leading Real Estate Zoning/Land Use attorneys in Hawaii by Chambers USA.
 Mr. Kudo has also received the Martindale-Hubbell "AV" rating.

-In 2012, Mr. Kudo was appointed to an at-large seat with the University of Hawaii Board of Regents by Governor Neil Abercrombie.
-He is also a director on the board of the Hawaii Visitors & Convention Bureau and the Rehabilitation Hospital of the Pacific.
-In addition, Mr. Kudo serves as general counsel to the Japanese American Citizens League, Hawaii Chapter.
+In 2012, Mr. Kudo was appointed to an at-large seat with the University of Hawaii Board of Regents by Governor Neil Abercrombie and served as its Chair from 2018-2020.
+He was also a director on the board of the Hawaii Visitors & Convention Bureau, and the East-West Center Foundation and currently is a director for the Rehabilitation Hospital of the Pacific.
+In addition, Mr. Kudo currently serves as general counsel to the Japanese American Citizens League, Hawaii Chapter.